JuliaAtmosOceanHydro/ICOADSDict.jl/README.md

 http://rda.ucar.edu/datasets/ds540.0/docs/ICOADS2.5-HD_Brohan2015.mp4

 Is it obvious when the Suez (1869) and Panama (1914) canals opened for business?
-Even with the introduction of steam engines and paddle steamers, changes in ship speed seem more impressive once screw propellers took over (1855?).
+In spite of a slightly earlier introduction of steam engines and paddle steamers, changes in ship speed seem more impressive once screw propellers took over (around 1855?)
 Wars invariably impacted shipping, but the Crimean (1853-1856) and American Civil (1861-1865) wars had quite different impacts in the Pacific.
 When did data coverage seriously improve along the Equatorial Pacific (to watch El Nino develop using arrays of moored buoys) and in the Southern Hemisphere (thanks to drifters following the surface currents)?

 # Installation